aau-giraf/web-api/README.md

   - run `dotnet ef database update`
   - run `dotnet run --sample-data`

-Once the API is running locally you can navigate to `http://localhost:5000/swagger/` to see and tryout requests to the endpoints
+Once the API is running locally you can navigate to `http://localhost:5000/swagger/` to see and tryout requests to the endpoints.
+We recommend keeping a text file with often-used DTOs and bearer tokens as part of your workflow.

 3. (Optional) To login via swagger:
   - Make a Account/Login request with valid login-info (username: `Tobias`, password: `password`)